If the last 20 years have shown us anything, it’s that trying to prepare for the future is a fool’s errand. We can only see so far.

 Let the conversation flow naturally.
 If the customer says something interesting - pick up on it.
 Ask more.
 Don’t just rely on the questions in front of you.

-For instance, let’s imagine we’re interviewing customers relating to Sherpa Loans.
+For instance, let’s imagine we’re interviewing customers relating to Mortgage Success.
 We must want to ask questions like:

 Notice how we’re asked open-ended questions here, rather than closed-ended questions.
 Any question that ends in “yes” or “no” isn’t descriptive enough.
 These questions also remove personal bias from on the part of the interviewer.